-Many people envision roots growing downward at steep angles from the base of the tree trunk, extending deep into the earth.
+Many people envision roots growing downward at steep angles from the base of the tree trunk, extending deep into the earth (see figure A15.2).
 This pattern of root growth is a misconception and rarely occurs.
 There is variation in the extent of root spread among tree species.
 However, the basic pattern is similar for most trees.
 In some cases it will be necessary to protect the root system beyond the dripline.